-- · You will notice that these faces may change with the college semesters.
-Each room posts staffing schedules. - A permanent TC4 staff member always supervises students or other auxiliary staff. - The teaching staff in each room will keep you posted on who is supporting your child but your child's TC4 teacher is still your primary point of contact.
+- You will notice that these faces may change with the college semesters.
+Each room posts a staffing schedule. - A permanent TC4 staff member always supervises students or other auxiliary staff. - The teaching staff in each room will keep you posted on who is supporting your child but your child's TC4 teacher is still your primary point of contact.